sait-wbdv/winter-2022/content/dsgn-270/lessons/day-03.md

 ---

 ## Housekeeping
+- Tony will be contacting you for one-on-ones during lab time next week.
 - Request from the Registrar:
     - Check your MySAIT status to make sure you haven't been cancelled recently for non-payment.
 - Anyone want SAIT WBDV hoodies?